-It's official: Oppo has revealed what it is claiming the world's-first 10x 'optical' zoom on a phone, at an event in Beijing.
+Back in January, Oppo revealed what it is claiming the world's-first 10x 'optical' zoom on a phone, at an event in Beijing.
+Now, at MWC 2019, it has revealed that the phone will be officially out in the spring.

 So, how does this zoom work - given there's such a small area on a phone to cram the necessary lenses in?